rijksuniversiteit-groningen/rugplot/README.md

 as `histograms` and `projections`.
 The later technique is generated as a result of applying Principal Component Analysis.

-## TODO: Containerized version
+## Docker containers

 The visualizations implemented in the `rvispack` package are designed to be containerized and executed from the command line.

+TODO: add containerized documentation.

 ## Installation in R

-You can install the development version of rvispack from [GitHub](https://github.com/) with:
+You can install the development version of `rvispack` from [GitHub](https://github.com/) with:

 ``` r